-Bullying incidents will be recorded by the member of staff who deals with the incident and this will be stored by the Anti-bullying leader or Headteacher.
+Bullying incidents will be recorded by the member of staff who deals with the incident and this will be stored by the Headteacher/DHT.

-Information stored in school will be used to ensure individuals incidents are followed up.
+Information stored in school will be used to ensure individual incidents are followed up.
 It will also be used to identify trends and inform preventative work in school and development of the policy.
 This information will be discussed by staff in regular staff meetings.